Suaia Matagi: Castleford Tigers (loan)

-On 25 November 2020, it was reported that he had signed a season-long loan for Castleford (Heritage № 1007) in the Super League from Huddersfield.
+On 25 November 2020, it was reported that Matagi had signed for the Castleford Tigers in the Super League on a season-long loan from Huddersfield.
+He sustained a calf injury during pre-season training which forced him to miss the start of the season.
+He made his Castleford debut on 22 May against the Warrington Wolves.

 Castleford Tigers

 On 10 October 2021, it was announced that Matagi had signed a deal to remain at Castleford on a permanent basis, joining the Tigers on a two-year contract.

-He scored his first try for the club on 14 April 2022 against Wakefield Trinity.
+Matagi scored his first try for the Tigers against Wakefield Trinity on 14 April 2022.
+Later in the season, he also scored against Toulouse and Hull FC.

+After a strong start to the 2023 season, Matagi was unavailable during June and July as he returned to New Zealand due to a bereavement.
+He played a total of 15 matches for Castleford in the 2023 season as the club finished 11th on the table narrowly avoiding relegation.
+On 19 September, Castleford confirmed that Matagi would depart the club upon the expiration of his contract.

+Doncaster RLFC

+On 4 November 2023, it was announced that Matagi would join Doncaster R.L.F.C. in the Championship for 2024.

 Representative career

 Matagi made his international debut for Samoa at the 2013 World Cup, playing in all four of their matches, scoring tries against New Zealand and Papua New Guinea.
 In May 2014, Matagi played for Samoa in the 2014 Pacific Rugby League test against Fiji to qualify for the 2014 Four Nations.

 In October 2014, Matagi was named in both the New Zealand and Samoan Four Nations squads.
 He opted to represent New Zealand, playing in one of their four matches, against Samoa.

 Matagi was named in New Zealand's train-on squad for the 2016 Four Nations, but was not included in the final team.

-On 25 June 2021 he played for the Combined Nations All Stars in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.
+On 25 June 2021, he played for the Combined Nations All Stars in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.